 "Fixing a flat?"

-"Yeah, you know F and F, she went to her car to fix a flat?"
+"Yeah, F and F, she’s fixing a flat?"

 "She's fixing a flat!"

 Off they would laugh again.
-Finally Penny, struggling with words between choking said.
+Finally, Penny, struggling with words between choking said.

 While made the butt of a joke, my "F and F" got rid of the animosity toward me.
-I was a not a "FDG" just a "Fucking Twit" or "FT".
+I was not a "FDG" just a "Fucking Twit" or "FT".

 The sexual 70's and swing shift girl's escapades and gossip made me restless.
-Groggy domestic sex and even weekend sex with children asleep in the other rooms wearing a sexy nightie didn't fit the 70's excitement.
+Groggy domestic sex and even weekend sex wearing a sexy nightie with children asleep in the other rooms didn't fit the 70's excitement.
 It took more than large bars of soap, big shampoo bottles, fluffy towels, new clothes, even belly dancing for fulfillment.
 Something was missing in Camelot.

 Driving to and from work, the only times I had to myself, I began thinking.

-This is it?
+This, is it?
 What's missing?
 Am I satisfied?

 Author Notes: Married Catholic Asian woman is exposed to fast pace of work place sex in the 1970's